galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/running-simbank-tests-cli.md

 - A test that uses a provisioned account object to perform the same test as `BasicAccountCreditTest.java` in an improved test design - `ProvisionedAccountCreditTests.java`.
 - A test that exercises the z/OS Batch Manager by simulating the submission of a JCL job to add a number of accounts to the SimBank system - `BatchAccountsOpenTest.java`.

-The following section explains how to run the `SimBankIVT` test class by using the CLI.
+The following sections explain how to run the `SimBankIVT` test class by using the CLI.

 ## Running the SimBank IVT test class by using the CLI